-6.4.1 The Operating Company shall procure and provide the salt and other de-icing materials necessary to comply with the Winter Service requirements.

-6.4.2 The Operating Company shall provide the minimum operational stock levels at the start of the Winter Service Period as detailed in Schedule 2 Scope, Appendix Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.5 Operational Salt Stock Levels.
+- 6.4.1 The Operating Company shall procure and provide the salt and other de-icing materials necessary to comply with the Winter Service requirements. - 6.4.2 The Operating Company shall provide the minimum operational stock levels at the start of the Winter Service Period as detailed in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan, Table 6.1.4 Operational Salt Stock Levels.
+Salt Stocks shall be maintained above eighty (80) percent of the minimum operational stock levels throughout the Winter Service Period.
+All Copies of all orders placed with salt suppliers shall be posted on the Sharepoint file folder accessible to the Performance Audit Group and the Director.